roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  Ron continued to close the drapes all around the bed and smiled down at me as he threw the covers off and reached between my legs, wriggling some fingers into my cunt.
 First two, then three.
 I looked up at him, baffled that he would start with that.
 Realizing I had to stay quiet, I opened my mouth and looked at him with a contorted face as he fingered me brutally, hard and deep.
 After twenty seconds or so, he took his fingers out and wiped them on my stomach and my tits, which he exposed by unbuttoning my nightgown.
 Then it was back into my cunt with his fingers for another half a minute or so, after which he wiped his fingers on my right cheek.
 During the next five minutes, I just laid there, getting my own cunt juices smeared over my whole body.

  Once in a while Ron's fingers caused some sopping sounds, which I feared might alarm my husband, but the sucker just kept on reading his newspaper.
 When I was pretty much covered from head to toe in my own fluids, Ron took out his cock and shoved it down my willing throat.
 He fucked my mouth for a few minutes before filling me up; apparently the smell was extremely enticing.
 After wiping his cock on my night gown and then taking it off, he finally reached for his cart, soaked the sponge in some water with soap and started washing me, tenderly and softly, using extra tenderness around my tits and my pussy, although he did slip a finger up my ass for a moment.
 When I was all clean again, he helped me into a new night gown and changed the sheets.
-Report_Story #2